EmileG12/VulnerableVMIndexApp/Exercises/Basic web application vulnerabilities/README.md

    ```

 2. **Test Cookie Manipulation:**
-   - Login as the default user (`Johnnydepp`)
+   -Login as the default user (`Johnnydepp`)
-   - Note your `userid` value (likely `1`, `2`, or `3`)
+   -Note your `userid` value (likely `1`, `2`, or `3`)
-   - In the browser console, try changing the userid:
+   -In the browser console, try changing the userid:
    ```
    document.cookie = "userid=2; path=/";
    location.reload();
    ```

 3. **Complete Session Hijacking:**
-   - If changing userid alone works, you've successfully hijacked another user's session
+   -If changing userid alone works, you've successfully hijacked another user's session
-   - You can now access their profile, credit information, and account settings
+   -You can now access their profile, credit information, and account settings
-   - Try navigating to `/profile` to see the other user's data
+   -Try navigating to `/profile` to see the other user's data

 4. **Why This Works:**
-   - The application relies primarily on the `userid` cookie for authentication
+   -The application relies primarily on the `userid` cookie for authentication
-   - No additional session validation is performed
+   -No additional session validation is performed
-   - Cookies aren't marked as `HttpOnly` (accessible via JavaScript)
+   -Cookies aren't marked as `HttpOnly` (accessible via JavaScript)
-   - No `Secure` flag means cookies can be transmitted over HTTP
+   -No `Secure` flag means cookies can be transmitted over HTTP

 **Note:** This application has additional session vulnerabilities including predictable userhash patterns and session fixation possibilities if you wish to explore more sophisticated attack vectors.
 </details>

 ---

-## � Advanced Exercise: Multi-Step Account Takeover
+## 🎯 Advanced Exercise: Multi-Step Account Takeover

 ### What is Account Takeover?
 **Account Takeover** is a sophisticated attack where an attacker gains complete control of another user's account through a combination of reconnaissance, vulnerability exploitation, and credential attacks.
 This multi-step process involves discovering valid usernames, understanding authentication mechanisms, and either bypassing authorization or cracking passwords.
 Real-world attackers often chain multiple vulnerabilities together to achieve their goals.